enniovilla/project-3-ci/README.md

 [Back to top](<#contents>)

-In addition to the python project I also created a simple 404 error page.
+In addition to the Python project I also created a simple 404 error page.

 ![404 Error page](documentation/404.png)